-The developers of the project are Landsea Homes and Leyton Properties, who have hired Eran Chen of ODA New York to handle the design.
+The developers of the project are Landsea Homes and Leyton Properties.
+They’ve hired Eran Chen of ODA New York to handle the design.

-The original synagogue has been around for almost a century, and according to their website, Shaare Zedek dates back to 1837, when it was founded by Polish immigrants.
+According to Shaare Zedek’s website, the congregation dates back to 1837, when it was founded by Polish immigrants.

-On September 10th of this year, Shaare Zedek posted this farewell notice on their website:
+Shaare Zedek posted this farewell notice on their website last September:

 Farewell to Our Building: Celebrate Shaare Zedek’s Past & Welcome its Future